 What is the contraceptive implant?

-A contraceptive implant is a small rod - about the size of a matchstick.
+A contraceptive implant is a small, flexible rod about the size of a matchstick.
 The implant contains a progestogen hormone which provides contraception without you having to take a daily pill.
 The rod is put under the skin on your arm.
 The only contraceptive implant currently available in the UK is Nexplanon® (there are other devices available elsewhere in the world).

 How effective is the contraceptive implant?